 Not “Good to the Last Drop”

 Just like a finely brewed Turkish blend cowboy coffee is not expected to be good to the last drop.
 It’s a good habit to learn to throw away the last tablespoon or so of each cup so as to avoid consumption of the bitter solids.
 Grounds and water fly out of the pot nicely with a flick of the wrist.
 Distribute evenly over the land.
 Non-immersed grounds like to stick to the pot and each other.
 I think scattered single grounds qualify as leave no trace while a big pile of grounds does not.
 I don’t like to spend any more resources cleaning pots than absolutely necessary.

 Percolators on the Trails

 I’ve seen all manner of camping coffee devices for sale.
 I’ve finished my whole pot of coffee while friends were still waiting for their percolator to perk an ever so slightly tastier cup of joe.
-My method is somewhat simple, requires zero overhead, and has worked wonderfully for me for five years.
-I’ve received many compliments on my coffee, normally wow, this is a surprisingly good cup of coffee, usually from the frou-frou coffee making device set.
+My method is somewhat simple, requires zero overhead, and has worked wonders for me for five years.
+I’ve received many compliments on my coffee, normally wow, this is a surprisingly good cup of coffee, usually from the frou-frou coffee-making device set.

 Why I Wrote this Article

 A few years ago, Outside magazine did an article on backpacking coffee makers.
 They began with a diss of cowboy coffee; then proceeded to tout all these heavy and expensive devices.
 I wrote them a letter of complaint and stated that I felt they were trying to sell coffee makers.
 I suggested that a how-to article on cowboy coffee creation would have been much more appropriate than saying we’ve all had cold, awful cowboy coffee, straining the ground through our teeth.
 I requested that my gift subscription be canceled in that letter.

 Cowboy Coffee: Arbuckles – Cowboy Coffee article with a recipe.